-Keywords Actigraphy, Autoregressive model, Pattern recognition, Sleep/Wake estimation.
+Keywords: Actigraphy; Autoregressive model; Pattern recognition; Sleep/Wake estimation

-1 Introduction
+1. Introduction

 Sleep disorders form a class of medical conditions, pathological or not, affecting millions of people across the world.
-They are characterized by changes in the normal pattern of sleep/wakefulness circadian cycle and even sleep disruption, with severe consequences for the general health condition of the subjects [1].
+They are characterized by changes in the normal pattern of the circadian cycle and even sleep disruption, with severe consequences for the general health condition of the subjects [Lger et al., 2007].
 The detection, characterization and diagnosis of these disorders is usually performed with polysomnography (PSG), an expensive, complex and very intrusive exam, where several physiological variables are monitored, usually during a single night.
-This technology is not appropriated for long term monitorization because it is uncomfortable for the patient and strongly interferes with his mobility and normal routines.
+This technology is not appropriated for long term monitoring because it is uncomfortable for the patient and strongly interferes with his mobility and normal routines.

-For long term monitoring exams, alternative methods to polysomnography are preferred where other sources of data may be used, such as behavioral ones, e.g, Sleep and Dream diaries and Actigraphy.
+For long term monitoring exams, alternative methods are preferred where other sources of data may be used, such as behavioral ones, e.g., Sleep and Dream diaries and Actigraphy.

-Actigraphy (ACT), in particular, has been used with success in the last years in the diagnosis of several disorders like Insomnia [2] and Obstructive Sleep Apnea Syndrome (OSAS) [3].
+Actigraphy (ACT), in particular, has been used with success in the last years in the diagnosis of several disorders like Insomnia [Siversten et al., 2006] and Obstructive Sleep Apnea Syndrome (OSAS) [Hedner et al., 2004].

 ACT data is obtained with non invasive and highly portable accelerometer sensors, usually placed at the non dominant wrist, that measure the motor activity of the subjects during several days and nights.
-It is a valuable tool to gather behavioral information about the patients or sleep parameters such as sleep continuity and times, with a minimum intrusion and interference on normal daily routines [4].
+It is a valuable tool to gather behavioral information about the patients or sleep parameters such as sleep continuity and times, with a minimum intrusion and interference on normal daily routines [Sadeh et al., 1995].

-It has been used with success in the estimation of the shape and characterization of the circadian cycle [5, 6] but its use in the estimation of the sleep and wakefulness states is still an open discussion [7].
+It has been used with success in the estimation of the shape and characterization of the circadian cycle [Cole et al., 1992; Sadeh et al., 1994] but its use in the estimation of the sleep and wakefulness states is still an open discussion [Pollak et al., 2001].